MacGyver was well known for his quick thinking, chemical knowledge and creative problem-solving.

 If the stain contains a lot of fat or sugar, such as milk, chocolate or beer, after removing the excess:

-1. Sponge the area with a little dishwashing detergent in warm water then blot dry.
+Sponge the area with a little dishwashing detergent in warm water, then blot dry.

-2. Spray the area with Electro 3 Spot and Stain Remover, wipe one way with a towel then back the other.
+Spray the area with Electro 3 Spot and Stain Remover, wipe one way with a towel, then back the other.

 How to Clean Oily Stains Such as Grease and Makeup

-2. For wool carpets, mix a quarter tablespoon of dishwashing detergent with one cup of warm water and spray onto the stain.
-Lightly agitate then blot dry.
+For wool carpets, mix 1/4 teaspoon of dishwashing detergent with 1 cup of warm water, then spray it onto the stain.
+Lightly agitate,e then blot dry.
 For non-wool carpet, mix one tablespoon of ammonia with the dishwashing detergent and warm water.

-4. If a stain remains, spray with Electro 3 Spot and Stain Remover, wiping in one direction, then re-apply and wipe 90 degrees to the previous direction.
+If a stain remains, spray with Electro 3 Spot and Stain Remover, wiping in one direction, then reapply and wipe 90 degrees to the previous direction.

 How to Clean Tannin Stains Such as Red Wine, Tea and Coffee

-These stains require an acid to treat and we recommend white vinegar.
-It’s the safest option and is really effective on coffee, tea, red-wine and rust stains.
-After you’ve blotted the excess, follow the below steps:
+These stains require an acid to treat, and we recommend white vinegar.
+It’s the safest option and is really effective on coffee, tea, red wine and rust stains.
+After you’ve blotted the excess, follow these steps:

-1. If the stain is fresh, sponge it with lukewarm water then blot dry, placing downward pressure on an absorbent towel.
+If the stain is fresh, sponge it with lukewarm water, then blot dry, placing downward pressure on an absorbent towel.

-2. Mix 75ml of white vinegar with 150ml of water in a spray bottle and apply to the stain in a mist.
+Mix 75ml of white vinegar with 150ml of water in a spray bottle, then mist the stain.
 Blot with a clean cloth or paper towel.
 Continue until there is no further colour transfer to the cloth.
 Rinse with cold water and blot dry.

 How to Remove Ink and Texta Stains